UBC-MDS/US-Salary-Prediction/README.md

 # DSCI_522_group29
-DSCI_522_group29 s
+DSCI_522_group29

 ## Project Proposal
-authors: Cuthbert Chow, Rong Li, Andy Yang
+Authors: Cuthbert Chow, Rong Li, Andy Yang
 Data analysis to predict manager salaries for DSCI 522(Data Science Workflows); a course in the Master of Data Science program at the University of British Columbia

 ### About